DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.md

 6. Commit your changes and push them to your forked repository.
 7. Submit a pull request to the original repository.

-Let's collaborate to make PrivacyPy the go-to solution for secure data privacy in the Python data science community.
+Let's collaborate to make SheildPy the go-to solution for secure data privacy in the Python data science community.